Pratham-Pandey/nav_bot/README.md

 2.  gobal_costmap/inflation_radius:
   *  Changing  it from 0.55 to 0.20 enabled robot to move through tight spaces although with increased risk of collision.
   *  The robot selected another shortest path to the same goal due to this.

+3  planner_server/
+  * expected_planner_frequency: increased frequency from 20Hz to 30Hz for better resopnse to dynamic obstacles.
+  * tolerance: Increased to 1.0 from 0.5.
+Now the goal is considered reached even if the robot is a bit away from it.
+  * use_astar: Did not yeild any benefit.
+It made the path sink towards the obstacles.

+4. smoother_server:
+  * tolerance: Increased it to 1.0e-5  from 1.0e-10 to improve performance.
+Didnt had much effect on path but computational load was reduced.
+  * max_its: reduced it to 200 from 1000.
+Didnt had much effect on path but computational load was reduced.

+5. velocity_smoother:
+   * max_velocity: Increased max_velocity in x directn to 1.0 from 0.26 for faster movement.
+   * max_accel: Reduced max acceleration in x direction from 2.5 to 1.9 and angular acceleration(z) to 2.5 from 3.2 for smoother movement.

 # Steps To Run Locally